 A popular choice for VR developers, engineers, architects, and product designers, the HP ZBook 17 is fully VR ready and customizable with up to an Intel Core™ i9 or Xeon® processor and a massive 10TB of storage.

 You may expect something with this much power and a screen of over 17 inches of UHD or FHD to be a battery-sucking and heat-generating monster.
 However, it’s surprisingly energy efficient and has 20% better thermals than workstations in the same class.

 Enjoy the 128GB of memory and NVIDIA® Quadro® P5200 graphics that let you create, explore, design, and more without waiting for lag or being discouraged by glitchy screen rendering.

 2. HP ZBook Studio x360 G5 convertible laptop workstation

-Designed to run multiple apps with some of the most demanding memory and graphics requirements, it’s a favorite among designers
+Designed to run multiple apps with some of the most demanding memory and graphics requirements, it’s a favorite among designers, engineers, and animators.

 It’s perfect for editing high-resolution graphics, too, thanks to a winning combo of the NVIDIA Quadro P2000 graphics and 64GB of RAM.
 Upgrade to the performance powerhouse of the Intel Core i9 or Intel Xeon processors, and you’ll never need to sit at a desktop computer again.